jon-torres/Discord-bot-text-generator/README.md

 Create a "corpus" directory in the app's folder.

-Once the bot is online.
-The owner and the server members can use the command !textgenhelp to get information about the bot's commands.
+Once the bot is running, the owner or the server members can use the command !textgenhelp to get information about the bot's commands.

 ## Features